masonfmatthews/readmes/professional.md

 ## How I "manage"

 Everything in this document applies whether I'm your direct report, peer, or manager.
-Being a manger comes with its own nuances and responsibilities, though, so for more detail on what I think of management, check out my (Manager README)[manager.md].
+Being a manger comes with its own nuances and responsibilities, though, so for more detail on what I think of management, check out my [Manager README](manager.md).

 ## How I tend to screw up